Occupational Health in Bahrain

 - Your employer is not providing safety equipment or health check-ups.

-- Report unsafe conditions to your employer in writing.
-If nothing changes, contact the Ministry of Labour.
+- Report unsafe conditions in writing to your employer.
+If ignored, contact the Ministry of Labour to trigger an inspection.

 - Request periodic medical examinations if you work with hazardous materials — your employer must pay for these.